Vision Georgetown

 Kristin Gorteman

-Kristin Gorteman almost 6 years ago
+Kristin Gorteman over 6 years ago

 I was not that impressed.
 It was like okay we need to have another meeting so we are here doing it.